Unifying Causal Representation Learning with the Invariance Principle: Related Works

-\looseness=-1 This section reviews related causal representation learning works and frames them as specific instances of our theory~\pcref{sec:identifiability}.
-These works were originally categorized into various causal representation learning types (multiview, multi-domain, multi-task, and temporal CRL) based on the level of invariance in the data-generating process, leading to varying degrees of identifiability results~\pcref{subsec:granularity_id}.
-While the practical implementation of individual works may vary, the \emph{methodological principle of aligning representation with known data symmetries} remain consistent, as shown in~\cref{sec:identifiability}.
-In this section, we revisit the data-generating process of each category and explain how they can be viewed as specific cases of the proposed invariance framework~\pcref{subsec:dgp}.
-We then present individual identification algorithms from the CRL literature as particular applications of our theorems, based on the implementation choices needed to satisfy the invariance and sufficiency constraints~\pcref{cons:invariance,cons:sufficiency}.
+\looseness=-1 This section reviews related CRL and domain generalization works and frames them as specific instances of our theory~\pcref{sec:identifiability}.
+These CRL works were initially categorized into various types (multiview, interventional, multi-task, and temporal CRL) based on the level of invariance in the data-generating process, leading to varying degrees of identifiability results~\pcref{app:granularity_id}.
+While the implementation of individual works may vary, the \emph{methodological principle of aligning representation with known data symmetries} remains consistent, as shown in~\cref{sec:identifiability}.
+We begin with revisiting the data-generating process of each category and explain how they can be viewed as specific cases of the proposed invariance framework~\pcref{sec:dgp}.
+We then present individual identification algorithms from existing literature as particular applications of our theorems based on the implementation choices needed to satisfy the invariance and sufficiency constraints~\pcref{cons:invariance,cons:sufficiency}.
 A more detailed overview of the individual works is provided in~\cref{tab:related_work}.